allegheny-computer-science-101-f2020/lab01-cs101f2020/conduct.md

   * Members shall
     * Communicate regularly with the professor
     * Communicate with TL's when necessary
+    * Respond to Slack messages and emails in a timely manner
+    * Respect personal boundaries regarding personal space, preferred pronouns, etc
+    * Address concerns and areas of disagreement in a respectful manner

 * Unacceptable Conduct (U):
   * Members shall not
+    * Show disrespect when a team member sets a personal boundary
+    * Speak condescendingly to a team member, even if they addressed you rudely first
+    * Speaking out of turn/over someone who is already speaking
+    * Show passive-aggressive behavior to team members they disagree with
-    * :heavy_exclamation_mark: TODO: add items in the U category for communication test in class (in-person and online), lab and practical sessions, and during team meetings
+    * :heavy_exclamation_mark: TODO: add items in the U category for communication in class (in-person and online), lab and practical sessions, and during team meetings

 ## Team Work